Candace Owens Rips Cardi B, Calls Her The ‘Jussie Smollett Of The Hip Hop World’

 Back to her own voice, Owens, calling the singer “Cardi Smollett,” told her to “do yourself and the rest of America a favor and sit down and shut up until November 4,” referring to the day after the presidential election.

-In 2019, Smollett, at the time a star on Fox’ Empire, claimed that he was assaulted by two men who called him racist and homophobic slurs and made statements in support of Donald Trump.
+In 2019, Smollett, at the time a star on Fox’s Empire, claimed that he was assaulted by two men who called him racist and homophobic slurs and made statements in support of Donald Trump.
 He was later charged with making a false police report in connection with the incident.